abhinavmarwaha/walletx/README.md

 # Features:

+* Completely Offline
-* Store Your Credit cards, id cards, reciepts anything you will in a wallet
+* Store Your Credit cards, id cards, receipts anything you will in a wallet
 * Store Important info like Medicine Names, dates etc
-* everthing is encryppted and locked with a pattern
+* Everything is encrypted and locked with a pattern

 ### Coming Soon:

+* Backup your Encrypted Database (Manually and with something like seedvault)
 * Share wallet items securely with your family and friends
 * UI for Photograph we put in our wallets